neuronsimulator/nrn/src/coreneuron/README.md

 nrnivmodl mod_directory
 ```

-In order to enable CoreNEURON support, you must set the  `-coreneuron` flag:
+In order to enable CoreNEURON support, you must set the  `-coreneuron` flag.
+Make sure to necessary modules (compilers, CUDA, MPI etc) are loaded before using nrnivmodl:

 ```
 nrnivmodl -coreneuron mod_directory